makersacademy/chitter-challenge/README.md

 Chitter Challenge
 =================

+This is a twitter clone I made using Ruby, Sinatra and PostgreSQL.

+## How to use

+Fork and clone this repo.
+Run by typing ```ruby app.rb``` in the command line or with your prefered method of running Ruby apps.
+Look out for the localhost port number.
+Run ```rake setup``` and ```rake setup_table``` to get the database set up properly.

+Sign up to an account with your email address and think of a username and a password.
+Then Sign in to Chitter and make a post.

+## Technologies used

+Ruby, Sinatra, Rspec, Capybara, PostgreSQL.

+## Why I made this

+This was a weekend challenge given to me by Makers Academy.
+I had one weekend to build a Twitter clone that utilised a PostgreSQL database and included email authentication and password encryption.
+Details of this challenge can be found bellow.

+## From Makers...

 * Challenge time: rest of the day and weekend, until Monday 9am
 * Feel free to use Google, your notes, books, etc. but work on your own
 * If you refer to the solution of another coach or student, please put a link to that in your README